pixorama/pi_romulus/README.md

 Installation
 ------------
+Step 1.
+Install requirements: `sudo apt-get install python-pip libarchive-dev`

+To install using PIP: `sudo pip install pi-romulus`.
+After this, you should be able to start Pi Retropie with the command `pi-romulus`.

+To install from source:

 Clone this app into a folder on your Retropie.
-If it isnt already installed, install pip and libarchive: `sudo apt-get install python-pip libarchive-dev`.
-After this, install all the requirements with `pip install -r requirements.txt` Once completed, run `python romulus.py` to start the app.
+After this, install all the requirements with `pip install -r requirements.txt`.

+Once completed, run `python romulus.py` to start the app.
 Note, if this is the first time you run Pi Romulus, it will create a shortcut into your EmulationStation menu (not tested)